 - Blue phase mode: These kinds of displays are not in mass-production yet.

-LED stands for light emitting diode, an electronic component, and actually, means LED-backlit LCD TV.
+LED stands for light-emitting diode, an electronic component, and actually, means LED-backlit LCD TV.
 Who has the time to utter such a huge name?
-Hence the name LED is used for daily usage.
+Hence the name LED is used for daily usage of the LED screen.
+Types of LED Monitor:

 - Direct or White LED (W-LED): The LED bulbs are kept directly behind the panel in these.